-These proposed updates address several needed changes identified during a comprehensive review of the TCCC Guidelines.
-They will make the Guidelines as shown in Appendix 1 more tactically appropriate, will correct minor imprecisions in the wording, and will incorporate lessons learned from Iraq and Afghanistan.
+These proposed updates address a number of needed changes identified during a comprehensive review of the TCCC Guidelines.
+They will make the Guidelines as shown in Appendix 1 more tactically appropriate; will correct minor imprecisions in the wording; and will incorporate a number of lessons learned from Iraq and Afghanistan.